RidingOnUnicornWhileProgramming/LightDE/README.md

 # LightDE
 LightDE is a complete bootleg of your Windows OS Experience.
 It's a complete Desktop Environment with it's own panel, app switcher, App Drawer.
 It's material design-driven but we're making some variantions here and there ;)
-We're managed  to get most of WINAPI but it's poor documentation makes it hard so we have to reverse engineer all the things!
+We're managed  to get most of WINAPI but its poor documentation makes it hard so we have to reverse engineer all the things!
 # Current State
 We're currently working on Core of the whole Desktop Environment.
 We're also doing some redesign to make LightDE more Eye-catching.
 ![Alt text](/preview.jpg?raw=true "Screenshot")